 Do you have medical, access, or functional needs that would place you at higher risk during an emergency event?
-If you are on oxygen, have a physical disability that would make it difficult to evacuate, or have other special needs, you are strongly encourage to sign up for the Special Needs Registry as part of your Emergency Preparedness Plan.
+If you are on oxygen, have a physical disability that would make it difficult to evacuate, or have other medical needs, you are strongly encourage to sign up for the Functional & Access Needs Registry as part of your Emergency Preparedness Plan.

-Participation in the Special Needs Registry is completely voluntary.
+Participation in the Functional & Access Needs Registry is completely voluntary.
 Information submitted is strictly confidential and will only be used in the event of an emergency.
-Learn more in the Special Needs Registry brochure.
+Learn more in the Functional & Access Needs Registry brochure.

 Please note: the Functional & Access Needs Registry is NOT intended for:

 - people who live in long term care facilities

 - those who live in skilled care facilities

 - those who live in residential treatment facilities

 - those who have comprehensive healthcare services provided by a home health agency or hospice provider.

 These providers are required by law to have plans in place to take care of their residents and clients in the event of an emergency.
 If you have questions about this process, please contact your facility manager or home healthcare provider.
 Visit the CMS website to learn more about the healthcare providers impacted by this law.